-In the 2013/2014 school year we will face many challenges as the consortium continues to develop, and we further consolidate operations into a high functioning organization.
+In the 2014-2015 school year increasing fuel costs are an ongoing challenge which we will continue to manage and monitor very closely.
+We will face challenges as the consortium continues to develop, and we further consolidate operations into a high functioning organization.